amartinhuertas/amartinhuertas.github.io/menu2.md

 @@

 ##### Extension of $h$-AgFEM to non-linear solid mechanics
-**Recently, in a close collaboration with the post-doc researcher that I have supervised during a 2-year period, we have introduced the algorithmic extensions to $h$-{{agg}} in order to deal with non-linear solid mechanics problems.** This work has been recently submitted for publication, and is currently under review \citep{badia2020robust}.
+**In a close collaboration with the post-doc researcher that I have supervised during a 2-year period, we have introduced the algorithmic extensions to $h$-{{agg}} in order to deal with non-linear solid mechanics problems.** This work has been published in \citep{badia2020robust}.
 In a first stage, we have restricted ourselves to problems involving nonlinear materials whose behavior depends on the strain history.
 This sort of problems are used as a demonstrator, but we stress that the techniques presented can also be applied to, e.g., problems with geometric nonlinearities (i.e., solids undergoing large deformations or deflections).
 For such a purpose, we have devised a novel strategy that uses $h$-adaptive dynamic mesh refinement and re-balancing driven by a-posteriori error estimators in combination with an incremental solution of the nonlinear problem (a.k.a. pseudo-time stepping).
 Besides, this work also addresses the functional space representation of the history variables describing the nonlinear evolution of the constitutive model.
 The strategy is general enough to cover a wide range of constitutive models endowed with variables of any tensorial order.